On the central levels problem: Structure of cycles

 \subsection{Long cycles}

 We now describe long cycles.
 First we show that each of the sets~$Y_k$ defined in~\eqref{eq:Y} contains only paths, but no cycles, which will allow us to show that every long cycle has range~$2\ell$ and visits vertices from all~$2\ell$ levels.
-To describe the end vertices of each path from one of the sets~$Y_k$, we use the following result shown in~\cite[Proposition~2]{gregor-muetze-nummenpalo:18}.
+To describe the end vertices of the paths formed by the edge set~$Y_k$, we use the following result shown in~\cite[Proposition~2]{gregor-muetze-nummenpalo:18}.

 \begin{lemma} For any~$d\geq 1$, the union of the 0- and 1-lexical matchings between levels~$d$ and~$d+1$ of~$Q_{2d}$ contains no cycles, but only paths, and the sets of first and last vertices of these paths are~$D_{2d}$ and~$D'_{2d}$, respectively.
 Furthermore, for any path with first vertex $x\in D_{2d}$ and last vertex $y\in D'_{2d}$, if $x=u\,0\,v\,1$, with $u,v\in D$, is the right factorization of~$x$, then $y=u\,1\,0\,v$. \end{lemma}